humdrum-tools/humdrum-tools/README.md

 ```

 If you want to download the data files outside of the humdrum-tools
-directory (for example, in a user directory when the installation
+directory (for example into a user directory when the installation
-is in ```/usr/local/humdrum-tools```, then download with this command
+is in ```/usr/local/humdrum-tools```) then download with this command
 instead:
 ```bash
    cd